 The client had recently heard about the benefits of the 340B program, but had no prior experience and a limited budget to hire expert consultants to determine if they were even eligible.
 Furthermore, neither the hospital or their surrounding independent pharmacies had internal resources that could ensure proper registration, implementation, and ongoing management of a 340B program if they were to start.

-After some pro-bono consulting and analysis, the client entrusted RPHI to oversee registration, train staff, and provide daily compliance and operational support via 340B Office Pro services.
+After some pro-bono consulting and analysis, the client entrusted RPHI to oversee registration, train staff, and provide daily compliance and operational support via 340B Program Support services.

 RPHI got to work right away reading through the Medicare Cost Report and trial balance to determine site eligibility and roadmap an implementation plan for policy & procedure drafting, split-billing and contract pharmacy expansion.
 All eligible sites were registered with OPA along with Wal-marts and 2 of the 4 local independent pharmacies, all within 4 weeks of contracting with RPHI.
 This was no small feat as RPHI was both leading registration, education facilitation of contracts for both the entity and independent pharmacies before the quarterly OPA registration deadline.